examples/numbers.pl in the Math-PlanePath sources for a

 (See

-One arm and three arms.
+1 arm and 4 arms.
 See

 The second image has the vertices rounded off to show the pattern.
 See